Nick Alexander (author)

 Nick Alexander is an English writer.
 His first novel, 50 Reasons to Say Goodbye, was published in 2004.

 Early life

 Alexander was born in 1964 and grew up in the seaside town of Margate, England.
 He has traveled widely and lived in Wolverhampton (UK), Cambridge (UK) and New York City (US).
 He has been living in the south of France since 1990.

 Writing

 Alexander's first novel, 50 Reasons to Say Goodbye, was published in 2004.
-He initially self-published his novels, but more recently titles have been published by Atlantic Books, Black & White Publishing and Lake Union.
-Translations have been published by Bastion Forlag (Norway), Sonzogno (Italy), Pegasus (Turkey) and Amazon Crossing (France, Germany, Italy, Spain).
+He initially self-published his novels, but went on to publish with publishing houses such as Atlantic Books, Black & White Publishing, Lake Union and Bookouture.
+Translations have been published by Bastion Forlag (Norway), Sonzogno (Italy), Pegasus (Turkey), City Editions (France) and Amazon Crossing (Germany, Italy, Spain).